near/docs/docs/roles/developer/contracts/assemblyscript.md

 ### Math

-Mathematical operations in TypeScript are done in the same way as JavaScript.
-See more in [this article](https://www.tutorialspoint.com/typescript/typescript_arithmetic_operators_examples.htm).
+Mathematical operations in AssemblyScript are done in the same way as JavaScript.
+See more in [these AssemblyScript examples](https://github.com/AssemblyScript/assemblyscript/tree/master/examples).

 ```ts